City Comprehensive and Improvement Plans

 The City's Capital Improvement Plan (CIP) identifies various capital projects expected to be undertaken each year and the method of financing for each and is essential for effective financial and capital planning for the City.
 Execution of CIP projects, particularly in the outward years, are reliant on anticipated grants, bonds, which will in part require rate adjustments, or other factors as discussed in the Plan.

-The City's 2021-2026 Transportation Improvement Plan was adopted by Council on June 15, 2020.
+The City's Six-Year Transportation Improvement Plan for 2022-2027 was adopted by Council on June 28th 2021.
 The plan examines and addresses vehicular, bike and pedestrian facility needs for the city.
 This document serves as a guide for transportation project selection, development and funding within the city.

 The Comprehensive Water System Plan (PDF) update provides for the Water Utility through the year 2036.
 Long term planning should be reviewed and periodically updated to incorporate changes in population, land use regulations, and other data.
 Preparation of this Plan is a mandatory requirement of the Washington State Department of Health.